 Quill is a free, open source customizable WYSIWYG editor with modular architecture and expressive API.

 There’s no native proofreading solution for Quill, developers use a third-party SDK/API or may build a custom module.
-Both WebSpellChecker and ProWritingAid offer feature-rich components/applications for Quill deployed on cloud or on-premise.
+Both WebSpellChecker and ProWritingAid offer feature-rich components/applications for Quill spell check deployed on cloud or on-premise.
 The toolkit is the same as for integration modules for other editors.

 ProWritingAid app for Quill is an open-source project on Github, free for individuals.
 For multi-user instances, you will need a commercial license.